Blumenwagen/asm-fetch/README.md

 ## Build Instructions

+There is a prebuilt binary in the repo if you dont want to build it yourself.

 To build `asm-fetch`, you'll need the NASM Assembler and standard GNU Linker.
 Ensure `nasm` and `ld` (via `binutils`) are installed on your system.